 In this Korean Cucumber Salad, the humble cucumber is given a lift with the delicious flavours that make up the dressing.

 Cucumber salads are popular in Asian cuisines because of the freshness they provide.
-They help to almost cleanse your palate which can be needed if you are eating it alongside something spicy!
+They help to cleanse your palate which can be needed if you are eating it alongside something spicy!

 I took my inspiration from the traditional Korean dish Oi Muchim for my take on this cucumber salad.
 I am not claiming my version is authentic, but it is how I like to make my version.